 Human Resource Management is one of the most crucial parts of any organization/company; their job particularly entails managing new and current employees, creating an amiable work environment, issuing company policies related to HR, and bridging the gap between employees and top management, making strategies and analyzing what is best for the organization/company.
 Besides them, it has a lot of other functions as well.
 Let’s understand the activities better; below are seven major HR management duties discussed in detail:

-- Policy Formation: Human Resource department is also responsible for making up policies beneficial for each department as well as the employees.
-This includes the distribution of employee-handbook, code of conduct manual, and performance appraisals guidelines.
-The policies ensure an efficient working environment and structured approach to the tasks at hand.
+- Policy Formation: The Human Resource department is also responsible for making up policies beneficial for each department as well as the employees.
+This includes the distribution of employee-handbook, code of conduct manual, and performanceappraisals guidelines.
+The policies ensure an efficient working environment and a structured approach to the tasks at hand.

-Human resources department plays a major role in the efficient working of an organisation/company.
-All the above factors are very important, and the HR department devotes it time in guaranteeing that they are maintained.
+The human resources department plays a major role in the efficient working of an organization/company.
+All the above factors are very important, and the HR department devotes its time in guaranteeing that they are maintained.